In Vitro Diagnostic Market Size and Share

 Recent Industry Developments

-• February 2025: Bio-Rad Laboratories accepted binding offer to acquire Stilla Technologies, adding next-generation digital PCR to its portfolio.
+• February 2025: Bio-Rad Laboratories accepted a binding offer to acquire Stilla Technologies, adding next-generation digital PCR platforms.

-• January 2025: bioMérieux completed purchase of SpinChip Diagnostics, gaining 10-minute whole-blood immunoassay platform aimed at cardiology markers.
+• January 2025: bioMérieux completed the acquisition of SpinChip Diagnostics, gaining a 10-minute whole-blood immunoassay system for acute-care cardiology.

 Table of Contents for In Vitro Diagnostic Industry Report